 Highlighting post-translational modifications as a route to new chemistry and useful enzymes has been a major highlight of his graduate school experience, Nguyen said.
 His work resulted in the discovery of biaryl macrocyclic peptides with biologically reactive C-terminal aminopyruvate, and enzymes that synthesize diverse libraries of pyridine-based macrocyclic peptides.

-He has had many opportunities to present his research, including an ACS National Meeting, a national award meeting, Gordon Research Conferences including Bioorganic Chemistry and Sensory Transduction in Microorganisms, the Enzyme Mechanism Conference, and a meeting at Howard Hughes Medical Institute.
+He had many opportunities to present his research as a graduate student, including an ACS National Meeting, Gordon Research Conferences, including Bioorganic Chemistry and Sensory Transduction in Microorganisms, and an Enzyme Mechanism Conference, and a meeting at Howard Hughes Medical Institute.

-Outside his graduate work, Nguyen said he has enjoyed getting together with friends to play board games, because games are a great way to connect with friends, relax, and work his mind on something different than his research.
-He said he also likes to stay physically active, lifting and running at the gym, because it is crucial for maintaining good health and mental clarity.
+Outside his graduate work, Nguyen said he enjoyed getting together with friends to play board games, which proved to be a great way to connect with friends, relax, and work his mind on something different than his research.
+He said he also enjoyed staying physically active, lifting and running at the gym, because it is crucial for maintaining good health and mental clarity.

 “Nala is truly a sweetheart,” he said.
 “Her delightful presence has greatly enriched my life.
 She loves long walks, playing with various toys, and being around people.
 Nala's strong motivation for food and intelligence make it easy to teach her tricks and maintain discipline.”